A Real Plant Doctor to Call Your Own!

 - Strip-off the polyurethane clear-coating and any paint from the whole wheel

-- Sand with low-speed sander-polisher and full range of grits
+- Sand center, spokes and rim with low-speed sander-polisher and full range of grits

 - Aluminum polish until shiny